gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 You have downloaded and installed Java SE (previously known as Java SDK) on your computer if you are using it.
 The software is installed in all Computing laboratories.

-# Outline
+## IMPORTANT: Pair up for this lab.
+If you want to work individually, get permission from your tutor.

-1. Why you should solve HackerRank contests, demo - **15** minutes
+Create your group at [https://ilearn.mq.edu.au/mod/groupselect/view.php?id=5312993](https://ilearn.mq.edu.au/mod/groupselect/view.php?id=5312993)

-2. Structure of a Java program - **15** minutes
+## Suggested Timeline

-3. Compiling and executing a Java program - **15** minutes
+- 5 minutes past start: Structure of a Java program
-4. Importing a Java project from an **archive file** in Eclipse - **10** minutes
+- 15 minutes past start: Compiling and executing a Java program
-5. Exporting a Java project to an **archive file** from Eclipse - **10** minutes
+- 25 minutes past start: Importing a Java project from an **archive file** in Eclipse
-6. Completing a simple Java program - **15** minutes
+- 35 minutes past start: JUnit test example
-7. Problem solving (**extremely useful for practical exam 1**) - **20** minutes
+- 60 minutes past start: Exporting a Java project to an **archive file** from Eclipse

-# HackerRank
+- 75 minutes past start: Completing a simple Java program

-We have created several HackerRank contests we will release over the semester.
-These will help you do well in your practical exams.
-Your demo will give you a short demonstration of the first HackerRank contest at [https://www.hackerrank.com/comp115-concepts](https://www.hackerrank.com/comp115-concepts)
+- 90 minutes past start: Problem solving (**extremely useful for practical exam 1**)

-# Structure of a Java program
+## Structure of a Java program

 The following is true for basic java programs (the kind we'll see in the beginning).
 More advanced program structures shall be discussed as needed.